thoughtful-web/settings-page-wp/README.md

 ## Features

-1. Settings page generation from a configuration file (*.php, *.json).
+1. Settings page generation from a configuration file (*.php or *.json).
 2. Validation on the server by default.
 3. No external libraries beyond WordPress's Iris library for color fields.
-4. The following field types are supported:
+4. Supports these form field types:
    1. Checkboxes
    2. Color
    3. Email